anovi/solidjs-component-model/docs/scheduler.md

 ## Cancelling scheduled tasks

+**Automatic**
+When model stops it cancels all schedules tasks automatically.

+**Manual**
+There is no way to manually cancel a scheduled task.
+You need to define it though state chart logic.

+**In state machines**
-When a state is exited, all scheduled tasks tied to that state are automatically cancelled.
+Scheduled tasks are attached to state where they started.
+When this state is exited, all scheduled tasks tied to that state are automatically cancelled.
 You do not need to manage timers manually.

-## Manual flush

-If you need to cancel all pending timers for a state programmatically, the scheduler supports flushing by tag or state name.
-In normal use, this happens automatically on state exit.

 ## Scheduling in state charts

-Inside state chart effects—`entry`, `exit`, or an event `action`—you can call `this.schedule` to delay a transition or action.
+Inside state chart `entry` effect, or an event `action` — you can call `this.schedule` to delay a transition or action.

 ```ts
 const chart = StateChart.create({